styler00dollar/VSGAN-tensorrt-docker/README.md

 -------- | ---- | ---- | ----
 V100 (Colab) (vs+CUDA) | 7 | 3.1 | OOM
 V100 (Colab High RAM) (vs+CUDA) | 21 | 9.7 | OOM

+## Benchmarks

+This code uses code from other repositories, but the code I wrote myself is under BSD3.